Vita

 • Holding Common Ground: The Individual and Public Lands in the American West.
 Introduction and edited with Derrick Knowles.
 Spokane: Eastern Washington University Press, 2005.

-• History and Folklore of the Cowichan Indians (1901, edited and introduced) Spokane: Marquette Books, 2004.
+• History and Folklore of the Cowichan Indians (1901, edited, introduced, and commissioned in Spokane by Marquette Books, 2004.

 • Cascadia Wild: Protecting an International Ecosystem.
 Ed. w/ Mitch Friedman.
 Bellingham: Greater Ecosystem Alliance, 1993.